zethra/rush/README.md

 others can use it without Rusty) and is built to manipulate the terminal and execute commands for the user.

+###Documentation
+The docs for rush can be found [here](https://mgattozzi.github.io/Rusty/rush/).
+It's only in the initial stages but will be more fleshed out as time goes on.

 ###Requirements for Rusty

 - Rust Nightly